 MSC152 Concert Band

-Prerequisite: Proficiency in playing at least one band instrument; no audition required of band literature at school and community functions.
+Prerequisite: Proficiency in playing at least one band instrument; no audition required

+Concert Band involves the study and public performance of band literature at school and community functions.
 Concert Band is open to all students.
 (F,S)